 The safety and well-being of students, faculty, staff, and visitors are a priority at McNeese State University.
-Through the assistance of several other university departments, every effort is made to better serve the university community and provide a safe environment in which the mission of the university may be attained.
-However, a truly safe campus can only be achieved through the cooperation of all students, faculty, and staff.
+Through the assistance of several other university departments, every effort is made to better serve the university community and provide a safe environment.

-Although MSU does not experience serious crimes often, it is a large, university campus on which serious crimes may occur.
-In any given semester, MSU has some 8,000 students and 1,000 full and part-time employees on campus - more than the size of most small cities.
-In addition, MSU is located in the city of Lake Charles - a leading petrochemical city with a population of more than 80,000.
+Although McNeese does not experience serious crimes often, it is a large, university campus on which serious crimes may occur.
+In any given semester, McNeese has about 7,000 students and 1,000 full and part-time employees on campus – more than the size of some small cities.
+In addition, McNeese is located in the city of Lake Charles, a fast-growing city with a population of more than 70,000.

 Reporting Crimes or Emergencies

-The department utilizes a bike patrol to supplement vehicle and foot patrol as part of its overall effort to make the campus safe.
+The department may utilize ATVs to supplement vehicle and foot patrol as part of its overall effort to make the campus safe.
 The bike patrol enables officers to cover more areas and allows for quick response should the need arise.
 Officers are also better able to talk with students, faculty, and staff on bike patrol.